r-wein/Evolutionary-Computing-Java/README.md

 Once all parameters are set, you may pass them to the ECSystem and you are ready to go.

 ### Resources
-To evalute the String expressions in this project, I used [exp4j](http://www.objecthunter.net/exp4j/).
+To evaluate the String expressions in this project, I used [exp4j](http://www.objecthunter.net/exp4j/).